doug65536/fastcoroutine/README.md

 A coroutine allows you to "return" a value in the middle of a function, then continue execution and possibly return an unlimited number of values.
-The term "yield" used to describe this special type of returning a value.
+The term *yield* used to describe this special type of returning a value.

 Your coroutine must take a parameter of type `YieldBuffer<T> &`, where T is the type of object yielded from the enumerator.